seamplex/feenox/doc/README.markdown

     sudo make install
     ```

-See the [compilation guide][] for a full explanation and of the steps
+-   See the [Compilation guide][] for a full explanation and of the
+    steps above.
-above.
-See the [programming guide][] for more details about
+-   See the [Programming guide][] for more details.

--   setting custom flags,
--   using different compilers (e.g. `gcc`, `clang`, `icc`, etc),
--   compiling with debugging information,
--   configuring and compiling dependencies from sources,
--   setting up an IDE for development,
--   etc.

   [FAQs]: FAQ.md
-  [compilation guide]: ./compile.md
+  [Compilation guide]: ./compile.md
-  [programming guide]: ./programming.md
+  [Programming guide]: ./programming.md

 ## Contributing guidelines